LLNL/llnl.github.io/about/faq.md

 If you've set up your repository within the LLNL organization, you don't need to take any action; it will automatically appear after the next data update.

-* If your repository exists under a different organization, you can move it to LLNL by selecting "Transfer Ownership" under Settings.
+* If your repository exists under a different organization, you can move it to LLNL: Settings > Danger Zone > Transfer ownership > Transfer button.

 * Alternatively, you can submit a pull request updating the [`input_lists.json` file](https://github.com/LLNL/llnl.github.io/blob/main/_visualize/input_lists.json) with your organization and/or repository names.
 List your organization under the `"orgs"` line *only if you intend for all of its repositories to be included in the catalog* (e.g., `glvis`); otherwise, list only the repository under the `"repos"` line within the context of your organization (e.g., `hpc/spindle`).